adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 • Auditing the history of operations that modified a Delta Lake table and traveling back in time by querying earlier versions of the table

-The data we will use in this section is a modified version (a subset of columns in Parquet format) of the public Lending Club Loan Data.
-It includes all funded loans from 2012 to 2017.
-Each loan record includes applicant information provided by the applicant as well as the current loan status (current, late, fully paid, etc.) and latest payment information.

 ## Delta Lake (Overview and choice for Lakehouse)